Ziang-Lu/Design-Patterns/2-Creational Patterns/5-Object Pool Pattern/Object Pool Pattern.md

 ## Benefit

-<u>Greatly reduces the number of physically created objects, and thus reduces the load on memory and improves performance</u>
+<u>Greatly avoids the repeated expensive instantiation process, and thus improves performance</u>

 => The benefits are mostly true for objects that are expensive w.r.t. time, such as <u>database connections, socket connections, threads</u> and large graphic objects like fonts or bitmaps.